venkat8268/clothorythm/README.md

 - Listened for Firebase auth state changes and updated Redux store accordingly.
 - Used useSelector to access user data across components.
 - Based on Redux user state, handled conditional redirects and UI behavior.
+- Using onAuthStateChanged to restrict users to access panel if not logged in